 Explore the region on a scenic train journey, tour the numerous fascinating museums and historic buildings, appreciate art at the remarkable galleries, and escape into nature at the picturesque parks.

-This is a scenic train journey on a former Western Maryland Railway line.
-The excursion winds along majestic mountains, offering breath-taking views of the region's wilderness.
+The excursion winds along majestic mountains, offering breathtaking views of the region's wilderness.

-Feast your eyes to the gorgeous views of the Cumberland Narrows, dense foliage, towering mountains, picturesque bridges, and Brush Tunnel.
+Feast your eyes on gorgeous views of the Cumberland Narrows, dense foliage, towering mountains, picturesque bridges, and Brush Tunnel.

 Constructed in 1755, this historic cabin was originally a part of Fort Cumberland.

-The first president of the nation, George Washington, resided here multiple times in the 18th century while he was serving the US Army during the French and Indian War and the Whiskey Rebellion.
+First US President George Washington resided here multiple times in the 18th century while serving the US Army during the French and Indian War and the Whiskey Rebellion.

 Founded in the mid-19th century, this church is located on the site of the former Fort Cumberland.

-It boasts Gothic Revival style architecture and the interiors feature beautiful stained glass windows.
+It boasts Gothic Revival-style architecture, while the interiors feature beautiful stained glass windows.

-Built in the 19th century, this historic mansion was formerly home to a prominent judge and president of the Chesapeake & Ohio Canal, named Josiah Gordon.
+Built in the 19th century, this historic mansion was home to a prominent judge and president of the Chesapeake & Ohio Canal, Josiah Gordon.

-He lived here for two decades after which W. Milnor Roberts and his family moved in.
-Today, the house has been maintained to accurately represent how it would have looked like if the families were still residing there.
-I
+He lived here for two decades, after which W. Milnor Roberts and his family moved in.

-t is a museum displaying original furniture, china, paintings, home décor, chandeliers, photographs, and more belonging to the families.
+It is now a museum that displays the families' original furniture, china, paintings, home décor, chandeliers, and photographs.

-The various exhibits include day nursery, drawing room, parlor, sitting room, kitchen, guest bedroom, servant's room, and others.
+The museum's exhibits include a day nursery, drawing room, parlor, sitting room, kitchen, guest bedroom, and servant's room.

-It follows the route of a historic railroad and is very popular among hikers, bikers, and cross-country skiers.
+It follows a historic railroad route and is very popular among hikers, bikers, and cross-country skiers.

-It features majestic mountains, sprawling greenery, mesmerising rivers, a scenic railroad, numerous tunnels, picturesque bridges, a horseshoe curve, outrageously coloured wildflowers, the Cumberland Narrows, and so much more.
+It features majestic mountains, sprawling greenery, mesmerizing rivers, a scenic railroad, numerous tunnels, picturesque bridges, a horseshoe curve, and outrageously colored wildflowers.

 Enjoy an invigorating hike on this trail and appreciate the region's captivating natural beauty.